Links for Taunton Royal Over-Seas League

 Each year we raise money for a charity, alternating between supporting a UK and an overseas focused organisation.

-For the Queen's Diamond Jubilee year, we have decided to support the Queen Elizabeth Diamond Jubilee Trust, which is raising money throughout the Commonwealth for various projects within the Commonwealth.
-Given ROSL's strong connection with the Commonwealth, this was thought a most appropriate choice.
-Funds will be raised until April 2013.
+For the Queen's Diamond Jubilee year, we decided to support the Queen Elizabeth Diamond Jubilee Trust, which is raising money throughout the Commonwealth for various projects within the Commonwealth.
+Given ROSL's strong connection with the Commonwealth, this was thought a most appropriate choice. £1,000 was raised.